MicrosoftDocs/entra-docs/docs/id-governance/deploy-access-reviews.md

 * The application has specific compliance requirements to which you must attest.
 * You suspect inappropriate access.

-To create access reviews for an application, set the **User assignment required?** option to **Yes**.
+Before you create access reviews for an application, set the **User assignment required?** option to **Yes**.
 If it's set to **No**, all users in your directory, including external identities, can access the application and you can't review access to the application.

  ![Screenshot that shows planning app assignments.](./media/deploy-access-review/6-plan-applications-assignment-required.png)